pollinab/repulsive_ensembles/README.md

 # Repulsive Deep Ensembles are Bayesian
 Project based on the paper [Repulsive deep ensembles are Bayesian](https://proceedings.neurips.cc/paper/2021/hash/1c63926ebcabda26b5cdb31b5cc91efb-Abstract.html)

+This is a forked version of the authors' repository.
+The functional that we added for our experiments:
+- training pipeline -- training/train_classifier.py
+- laplace kernel -- utils/kernel.py
+- evaluation on test and ood data  -- utils/evaluation.py
+- visualization -- utils/visualization.py
+- script to run experiments -- experiments/exp_mnist.py + utils/mnist_config.py

 ## MNIST experiment

 Training on MNIST and evaluation on NotMNIST.
 Example run: